sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 }
 ```

-I'm guessing this function could be refined and refactored further, but I do like that it only reads in one list, not all of them.
+I'm guessing this function could be refined and refactored further!
+Maybe a case for benchmarking...

 ## On licensing